jh3y/pics/README.md

-screenshots
+pics
 ===========

-a repo for storing screenshots of projects
+a repo for storing screenshots and pictures of projects